 My placement at Lloyds Banking Group ended on June 24 2019.
 My experience of working in the bank and living in London will most certainly be one of the highlights of my university years.
 During this year I have been lucky to meet and create lasting relationships with fellow interns, co-workers, professionals as well as other students.
 I was part of the Fraud Analytics and Insight team at Lloyds.
-The team were responsible for combatting first-party fraud and mule fraud within the bank.
 What I enjoyed about working at Lloyds was that from day one, I was considered a part of the team and part of a family.
 The team did not see me as an inexperienced student – they saw me as a capable individual with a hunger to learn.
 I had a great manager who guided me and supported me to constantly learn and develop myself.

 During my year I succeeded in creating over three fraud reports that helped reduce first-party fraud and mule fraud within the bank.
 I was also heavily involved with Lloyd’s Charity team and helped host volunteering and fundraising events in aid of Mental Health UK.
 My role within the FA&I team pushed me out of my comfort zone – as a finance student, I did not have much exposure to coding.
 The reports that I created were primarily on SAS and SQL, both languages which were completely new to me.